mlr-org/mlr3proba/README.md

 - [Core
   learners](https://mlr3proba.mlr-org.com/reference/index.html#survival-learners)
-  are implemented in `mlr3proba` and include the Kaplan-Meier Estimator, the Cox Proportional Hazards model and the Survival Tree learner.
+  are implemented in `mlr3proba` and include the Kaplan-Meier Estimator, the Cox Proportional Hazards model, the Survival Tree learner and the Aalen-Johansen estimator for competing risks.
 - In [mlr3extralearners](https://github.com/mlr-org/mlr3extralearners)
-  we have interfaced several advanced ML survival learners.
+  we have interfaced several more advanced ML learners.
 Use the [interactive search table](https://mlr-org.com/learners.html) to search for the available survival learners and see the [learner status page](https://mlr3extralearners.mlr-org.com/articles/learner_status.html)